This post may contain affiliate links. This doesn't cost you any more, and helps to support more great content. Thank you 🙂

 If you've been learning about the advantages of properly diluting essential oils, and now you want to know what to dilute them in, this post is for you!

-Keep in mind that the maximum amount of an essential oil’s constituents absorbed into the skin is 10% (source).
+Keep in mind that the maximum amount of an essential oil's constituents absorbed into the skin can be as much as 10% (source).
 This varies on a number of issues beyond the scope of this post.

 - Avoid using most cooking oils, like canola and soy (a list of recommended carriers can be found further down in this post)

 - Toss out any oil that appears cloudy, has a foul odor, or goes rancid

 - Purchase raw and organic whenever possible – avoiding refined, processed, and non-organic carriers

 Water-based carriers absorb into the skin more quickly

 Water-based carriers absorb into the skin more quickly due to higher water content, as hydrated skin increases permeability and aids in essential oil absorption.
 If you need fast absorption, such as for acute pain, water-based carriers are what you want.
 These are also good options for situations where oil may aggravate the issue.